-Once again, there were a number of notable competition successes, including two pupils who reached their respective section finals of the BBC Young Musician of the Year.
+Once again, there were a number of notable competition successes, including major prizes at events in Hungary, Georgia, the USA, London and Holland.

 The Virtual Menuhin School continued to operate following its launch in the previous year.
-This provision has been created to connect with talented young musicians around the world, enabling them to develop an understanding of the YMS ethos and expectations through practical and academic music lessons delivered online, as well as promoting integration into the school community through attendance of Morning Meetings, concerts and other events, and group sessions with our current full-time pupils.
+This provision was initially created to connect with talented young musicians around the world, enabling them to develop an understanding of the YMS ethos and expectations through practical and academic music lessons delivered online, as well as promoting integration into the School community.
+It has now expanded to incorporate a non-selective strand to widen access.
+In addition, the Baby Menuhins programme was launched during the 2022-23 year.